coolbutuseless/callme/README.md

 - Supports `.Call()` syntax only.
 - User submits complete C code - including function declaration and header `#include` directives.
-- Explicit handling for `PKG_CPPFLAGS` and `PKG_LDFLAGS` for setting C pre-processor flags, and library linking flags so code can link to other libraries installed on the system.
+- Explicit handling for `CFLAGS`, `PKG_CPPFLAGS` and `PKG_LIBS` for
+  setting C pre-processor flags, compiler flags and library linking flags so code can link to other libraries installed on the system.
 - Generates R functions to call the compiled C functions.
 - Multiple functions allowed in a single code block.

 ### What’s in the box

-- `compile(code, PKG_CPPFLAGS = NULL, PKG_LDFLAGS = NULL, env = .GlobalEnv, verbosity = 0)`
+- `compile(code, CFLAGS, PKG_CPPFLAGS, PKG_LIBSL, env, verbosity)`
-  compile the `code` and assign R functions into the nominated `env` in R.
+  compile the C `code` and assign R functions into the nominated `env` in R.
+- `cflags_default()` the default C compiler flags R uses on your system

 ### `.Call()` compatible C functions